Dynamsoft/barcode-reader-javascript-samples/4.use-case/README.md

 In this use case, we want the scanner to pick up PDF417 barcode only, so we set `barcodeFormatIds` in `RuntimeSettings` to `BF_PDF417`.

-The core text extraction happens in the function `getDLInfo()`.
-Please pay special attention to the `driverLicenseFields` variable, which contains all the mapping defintions for the different abbreviations.
+The core information extraction happens in the function `extractResultAlert()`, in which we are using the SDK **Dynamsoft Code Parser** to parse the raw string and get the actual encoded information.

-By following a similar extraction and mapping mechanism, you can easily implement driver license scanning in your own web application.

 ## Support